Your membership has expired

 more on SUVs

 The redesigned Telluride has a more commanding presence than before.
-The smooth-sided SUV rides on a 3-inch-longer wheelbase, stretching 2.3 inches longer from bumper to bumper.
+The smooth-sided SUV rides on a 3-inch longer wheelbase, stretching 2.3 inches longer from bumper to bumper.
 And it measures an inch taller.
 Combined, these expanded dimensions promise more interior and cargo space, neither of which could be regarded as a shortcoming before.
-This growth positions the Telluride to better compete against the Toyota Grand Highlander.
+This growth positions the Telluride to compete better with the Toyota Grand Highlander

 As before, the Telluride is manufactured in the U.S., while the Palisade is imported from South Korea.
 This time, that American-made pedigree is more significant because Telluride buyers who finance will be eligible to deduct up to $10,000 in loan interest due to new regulations.
-This deduction is considered to be “above the line,” meaning it is used in addition to the standard deduction.
-Bear in mind that this tax deduction will be phased out after 2028—possibly before the loan is paid off.
+This deduction is considered to be “above the line,” meaning it’s used in addition to the standard deduction.
+Bear in mind that this tax deduction will be phased out after 2028, possibly before the loan is paid off.

 The second-generation Telluride is expected to arrive in showrooms during the first quarter of 2026.